-Working with cocoa powder as an ingredient in other foods can be tricky.
+Working with cocoa powder as an ingredient can be tricky.
 It contains a natural starch so it develops considerable viscosity in water.
-When mixed with sugar and milk solids, the batch becomes quite dense and viscous.
+When mixed with sugar and milk solids, the batch becomes dense and viscous.
 A recipe may have the stiff but light consistency of whipped frosting, or the heavy weight of fudge.

 The Rotosolver high shear mixer is excellent for dispersing cocoa powder.
-For high concentrations, we recommend using a jacketed (heated) kettle with an anchor sweep scraped surface agitator and a Rotosolver mixer.
-The Rotosolver can work at high temperatures when necessary, is not harmed by fine sugar crystals, and is very efficient in converting horsepower to intense high-speed mixing.
+For high concentrations, we recommend using a jacketed (heated) kettle with an anchor sweep scraped surface agitator and the Rotosolver.
+It can work at high temperatures when necessary, is not harmed by fine sugar crystals, and efficiently converts horsepower to intense high-speed mixing.
+It also:

-The Rotosolver can dissolve granulated sugar quickly in cold water.
-It can also quickly disperse the lumps of agglomerated cocoa powder, blending them into a smooth syrup with micron sized particles.
-The Rotosolver will also emulsify the cocoa butter into fine droplets.
+- quickly disperses the lumps of agglomerated cocoa powder, blending them into a smooth syrup with micron sized particles

 The Fastfeed powder induction and dispersion system provides rapid introduction and dispersion of cocoa powder.
 The ergonomic system features a large hopper to feed your powders at ground level, and the Optifeed venturi eductor quickly sucks the solids into the mix tank eliminating climbing.

 For an extra smooth finish, a pass through our Boston Shearmill can mill particles even finer.
 Or if you're experiencing dusting challenges, VacuShear could be your solution.

 Our application engineers are happy to recommend a creative solution for your mixing challenge.
 Get a free customized quote, try our equipment onsite for 14 days, or test your formula in our pilot lab for free today!